Last updated on August 29, 2025

 The World Tree

 This is a very aggressive approach, but it shows how powerful a changeling Commander deck can be.
-All of those synergies added up lead to very dead opponents very fast.
+All of those synergies add up to very dead opponents very fast.

 Wrap Up